Rules & Regulations

 - Prolonged underwater swimming or breath holding is prohibited.

 - Spitting, spouting water, blowing nose, urinating, or defecating in the pool is prohibited.

-- The City of Fairfield or members of the pool staff are not responsible for any injuries incurred while on the premises.
+- The City of Fairfield and members of the pool staff are not responsible for injuries, illness or disease suffered while on the premises.